 Checking a potential employee's history in any state other than that in which the provider's services are provided qualifies as an inter-state check, per the definition of required criminal background checks in 98.43(b)(3).
 For example, an inter-state check would include situations when child care staff members work in one state and live in another state.
-The statute and regulations require background checks in the state where the staff member resided during the previous 5 years.
+The statute and regulations require background checks in the state where the staff member resides and each state where the staff member resided during the previous 5 years.
 Background checks in the state where the staff member is employed may be advisable, but are not strictly required.